 While intrauterine insemination (IUI) is considered to be a first line treatment for male factor infertility, it really does not compensate for fertilization problems associated with low morphology.
 Modest decreases in morphology may still be treated with IUI, but more profound abnormalities are usually treated with in-vitro fertilization (IVF) combined with intracytoplasmic sperm injection (ICSI).
 ICSI involves selecting the most normal looking sperm under a microscope and injecting them into eggs in a laboratory.
 The embryos that develop after ICSI are perfectly normal and lead to normal IVF pregnancy rates.

 Spotting or bleeding at times other than your period is sometimes a sign of endometriosis.
 The presence of endometrium (lining of the womb) outside of the uterus is associated with painful menses but also infertility.
 Interestingly, even mild forms of this disease can cause profound infertility.
 The good news is that endometriosis is very treatable and most women conceive after it is diagnosed.

-A. Having cryosurgery, “freezing” your cervix, rarely causes a complication preventing pregnancy.
+Answer: Having cryosurgery, “freezing” your cervix, rarely causes a complication preventing pregnancy.
 The cervix functions by making watery mucus around the time of ovulation that makes it easy for the sperm to swim to the egg.
 After surgery on their cervix, some women have a decrease in mucus production.
 When there is a decrease in mucus, sperm might have trouble getting to the egg for fertilization.
 This can easily be treated with intrauterine inseminations (IUI).

 One other concern about more advanced treatments for cervical dysplasia, including removing some of the cervix (cold knife cone or LEEP procedures) is that scarring might occur that could limit the outflow of menstrual blood.
 Women with this problem often notice an increase in pelvic discomfort during their menses.
 In addition to causing infertility, cervical stenosis could also increase the development of endometriosis.

 Likewise, different individuals will experience varying degrees of their own innate stress response (e.g., rapid heart rate, shallow breathing, stomach upset) when faced with the same unpleasant circumstances.
 What seems clear is that removing the stress, or learning to better cope with it, has a positive impact on fertility.
 For example, recent reports on the efficacy of teaching women how to elicit a relaxation response to previously upsetting situations using mind/body techniques supports the notion that thoughts influence the body’s physiology.

-A. Infertility after a previous successful pregnancy is called secondary infertility.
+Answer: Infertility after a previous successful pregnancy is called secondary infertility.
 Even though you may be in great health, subtle anatomic and hormonal issues, as well as age factors could be contributing to your difficulty.
 For example, up to 40% of women in their reproductive years develop fibroid tumors in their uterus.
 Fibroids are benign muscle tumors that can distort the shape of the uterus and prevent embryos from implanting.
 Others may have hormone issues, like an underactive thyroid gland (hypothyroidism), that can affect the ovaries’ ability to release eggs and make hormones.

 One of the most subtle causes of secondary infertility is reproductive aging.
 As women get older, their ovaries contain fewer eggs that require stronger signals from the pituitary gland to ovulate.
 When the eggs are released, they tend to not fertilize as easily and may produce embryos that stop growing.
 Outwardly, this may be show up as infertility.
 Aging factors seem to become more important as women approach the age of 40 and beyond.

-A. Virtually all scientific evidence points to the fact that cigarette smoking has negative effects on both female and male fertility.
+Answer: Virtually all scientific evidence points to the fact that cigarette smoking has negative effects on both female and male fertility.

 Smoking appears to accelerate the loss of a woman’s eggs as she ages, and may cause an early menopause.
 It is also strongly associated with an increased risk for miscarriage.
 Women who smoke during pregnancy are known to have low birthweight babies and preterm labor and delivery.
 There is also an increase in sudden infant death syndrome in homes where a smoker lives.